lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

-To create a resource policy and associate it with a keypair, go to the Credentials tab of the Users page, click the gear button located in the Controls column of the desired keypair, and click the Select Policy field to choose it.
+To create a resource policy and associate it with a keypair, go to the Credentials tab of the Users page, click the gear button located in the Controls panel of the desired keypair, and click the Select Policy field to choose it.

 You can also delete each of resource keypairs by clicking trash can icon